jenn2318/Jennifer-P/README.md

 ## My Interactive Portfolio

-This portfiio will showcase projects that I have put together over the past 6 months, as my journey into Full Stack Web Development begins.
+This portfiio will showcase projects that I have put together over the past 6 months, since the start of my journey into Full Stack Web Development.

 ### Tech Stack used
 HTML